tfbrew/terraform-provider-aap/docs/index.md

 - `api_retry` (Attributes) An optional block to define if the provider should retry GET/read API requests that intitially fail. (see [below for nested schema](#nestedatt--api_retry))
 - `endpoint` (String) URL for automation controller (i.e. https://tower.example.com)
 - `password` (String) Automation controller password (instead of token).
-You can also set this using the TOWER_PASSWORD environment variable.
+You can also set this using the AAP_PASSWORD environment variable.
 - `token` (String) Automation controller access token (instead of username/password).
-You can also set this using the TOWER_OAUTH_TOKEN environment variable.
+You can also set this using the AAP_OAUTH_TOKEN environment variable.
 - `username` (String) Automation controller username (instead of token).
-You can also set this using the TOWER_USERNAME environment variable.
+You can also set this using the AAP_USERNAME environment variable.

 <a id="nestedatt--api_retry"></a>
 ### Nested Schema for `api_retry`